delftdata/s3j-adaptive-similarity-joins/README.md

 If nothing is running yet, use `start-everything.sh` to bring all deployments up.

+### Checking deployment status
+You can use the script that is provided, after starting everything: `check-deployments.sh`

+You can also inspect further with the following commands:
+- `sudo k3s kubectl get deployments --all-namespaces`
+- `sudo k3s kubectl get pods --all-namespaces`
+- `sudo k3s kubectl get svc --all-namespaces`

+et cetera.

 ### Getting the addresses in order to interact with the services
 To see which ports and addresses can be used to connect to externally, use `sudo k3s kubectl get all svc` to view the addresses, specifically you want the ones under `EXTERNAL-IP`.
 Some services may show up to 4 addresses, in such cases you can use any of them.